Two sheriff’s deputies treated following Niles Township apartment fire - Leader Publications

 The Berrien County Sheriff’s Office was called to the 1300 block of Leisure Lane in Niles Township around 4:49 a.m.
 Tuesday.
 When officers arrived on scene, they observed fire coming from one of the apartment buildings.

-While first responders determined that the occupants of that apartment had already been safely evacuated, deputies from the sheriff’s office and a Buchanan police officer entered the building to evacuate other complex occupants that were asleep at the time of the fire.
+While first responders determined that the occupants of that apartment had already been safely evacuated, deputies from the sheriff’s office and a Buchanan police officer entered the building to evacuate other complex occupants who were asleep at the time of the fire.

 The responding fire departments were able to safely extinguish the flames at 5:14 a.m.